Contributing to super and claiming a tax deduction

 If you get unexpected bonuses, have a high marginal tax rate, or don’t like to or can’t salary sacrifice – this strategy may be something to consider!

 Contact us for assistance with making your super contributions.
-There are a few things we need to check for you to ensure you don’t exceed your super caps, plus the timing of your contributions is crucial to get right to entitle you to a tax deduction for them in the 2019 year.
+There are a few things we need to check for you to ensure you don’t exceed your super caps, plus the timing of your contributions is crucial to get right to entitle you to a tax deduction.